shagamemnon/homebase/README.md

 ```javascript
 items: ['img', 'video', 'figure', 'iframe', '.carousel-item', '.MY_SELECTOR' ...]
 ```
-Modify parent tags and/or selectors to be included inside carousel.
+Modify list of parent tags and/or selectors that you want to include inside carousel.

 #### swipe
 ```javascript